-As we build our career brand, we want to be mindful of our messaging.
-How we deliver our message, where we will deliver our message, and what type of message it will be are all things we will want to think about before we begin.
+As we are building our career brand, we want to be mindful of our messaging.
+How we deliver our message, where we will deliver our message, and what type of message will all be important.

 Consider the following:

 - Platform/Medium – The platform and medium we choose will largely depend on the audience we are trying to connect with.
 For example, LinkedIn may be the best platform if the audience we want to connect with is other professionals.
-We will also want to consider the medium we feel most comfortable using.
+We also want to consider the medium we feel most comfortable using.
 Do we prefer to be on video, or do we prefer to write a post?
-Our messaging will make the most impact when we share it on the platform our audience is using and in a way we feel most confident.
+Our messaging will make the most impact when we share it on the platform we feel most confident in.

-- Content – Owning our career brand means we will also want to create content so we can attract people and gain more visibility.
+- Content – Owning our career brand means we will also want to create content to gain more visibility.
 However, there are many different ways we can share content.
 For example, we can share what we are learning.
-We can also share our current company’s blog post with a few sentences about what we think of the post.
-We can also share the process of our learning.
+We can share our company’s blog post while including a few sentences about what we thought of the post.
+Or we can share the process of our learning.
 The content we share should always represent the messaging we want our audience to hear.

 We don’t have to have it all figured out to start posting content.
 We need to focus on our messaging and our audience.